Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 ## Interacting with Submissions

-Every submission has a unique submission id, this should not be confused with synapse ids which start with `syn`.
-A submission can also contain annotations that can be used to display on live leaderboards.
-It is good to note that these added annotations can be set to either public or private.
-Private annotations cannot be read by people on the live leaderboard unless the READ_PRIVATE_SUBMISSIONS ACL is set on the evaluation queue.
-Learn more about submissions in the [Evaluation Queue article](/articles/evaluation_queues.html)

-{% tabs %}
-	{% tab Python %}
-		{% highlight python %}
-#Get submission / annotations
-sub = syn.getSubmission(submissionId)
-annotations = syn.getSubmissionStatus(submissionId)
-#Get all scored submissions in an evaluation queue
-e = syn.getEvaluation(e)
-bundles = syn.getSubmissionBundles(e, status = "SCORED")
-for sub, status in bundles:
-	#validate submission
-	#score submission
-	print(sub)
-	print(status)
-		{% endhighlight %}
-	{% endtab %}

-	{% tab R %}
-		{% highlight r %}
-# Get submission / annotations
-sub <- synGetSubmission(submissionId)
-annotations <- synGetSubmissionStatus(submissionId)
-# Get all scored submissions in an evaluation queue
-bundles <- as.list(synGetSubmissionBundles(evaluation, status="SCORED"))
-		{%endhighlight %}
-	{% endtab %}
-{% endtabs %}
+Throughout the challenge, participants will continuously submit to the evaluation queues.
+Organizers should deploy a automated job that will continuously validate and score participant submissions.
+The `status` of a submission can be stored to the submission status and annotations, such as `score`, can also be added.
+To learn more about interacting with submissions, please take a closer look at this list of [commands](https://python-docs.synapse.org/build/html/index.html#evaluations).

 ### Revealing Submissions and Scores

-To reveal submissions of a challenge, organizers can create a leaderboard.
+When organizers are ready to reveal scores to participants, they can create a leaderboard.
 Leaderboards are sorted, paginated, tabular forms that display submission annotations (such as scores from your scoring application and other metadata).
-Leaderboards are dynamic and update as annotations/scores change, so can provide real-time insight into how your Challenge is going.
-The scoring application templates mentioned above print out valid sample widget text suitable for pasting into the wiki editor.
-In the "Challenge Admin" control, described above, you provide "Can View" access to whomever you wish to be able to see the leaderboard.
+They are dynamic and update as annotations/scores change, so can provide real-time insight into how your challenge is going.

-To add a leaderboard to your Challenge Wiki,
-* First go to the Challenge Project and get the ID of the Evaluation of interest; Challenges can have multiple evaluations so it's important to identify which evaluation you want to summarize.
-* Next, edit the wiki page where you want to add your leaderboard and choose "Insert" and then "Leaderboard".
-* Finally, you'll configure your leaderboard by entering a query of the form "Select * from Evaluation_12345" where 12345 is the ID from the first step.

-<br>If you have some annotations already then you can click "Refresh Columns" to add display columns for the existing annotations.
-Otherwise you have to add the columns manually.
-You can reorder the columns and choose what to sort by.
-Keep in mind that "private" annotations will not be visible to participants (only to challenge administrators).
+Learn more about adding leaderboards in the [Evaluation Queue article](/articles/evaluation_queues.html)